The Costs of Distracted Driving

 How to prevent or reduce distracted driving

-Did you know that April is Distracted Driving Awareness Month?
-Now’s a great time to take this serious issue into your own hands and do your part to prevent fatal accidents from occurring in the future.
+April is Distracted Driving Awareness Month so now is a great time to take this serious issue into your own hands and do your part to prevent fatal accidents from occurring in the future.
 If you need to send a text, pull over or allow one of your passengers to send the message for you.
 Otherwise, keep your eyes on the road and off of your cell phone.

-FFVA Mutual offers a 4-hour defensive driving course several times a year at our corporate office at no cost to policyholders.
-To schedule training at your workplace, click here to view more information and complete an online safety training request form or contact your safety consultant.
+FFVA Mutual offers a 4-hour defensive driving course at no cost to policyholders.
+To schedule training at your workplace, click here to view more information and complete an online safety training request form.

 Related Distracted Driving Resources from FFVA Mutual: